GiovanniZambiasi/gameplay-framework-unity/README.md

     }
 }
 ```
 It's a central point of communication between the two.
-That way, your `HealthComponent` only needs to wory about damage and health, and your `MovementComponent` only needs to worry about translation an physics.
+That way, your `HealthComponent` only needs to worry about damage and health, and your `MovementComponent` only needs to worry about translation an physics.

 With good abstraction, you *could* achieve this "slow-down-when-almost-dying" behaviour **without the need for a `Player`**.
 If your code is modular enough that it doesn't need the `Entity` to be defined in code, there's no need to define one. `Entities` will be most useful for objects that have a high number of `Components`, all performing complex interactions with one another.